The long slide: Inside Biden’s declining popularity as he struggles with multiple crises

 In a polarized country, some are still refusing to get vaccinated.
 Biden and his team are scrambling to fix a testing kit shortage, rolling out a website this week allowing households to order free at-home tests.
 And last week, the Supreme Court blocked the administration’s vaccination-or-testing requirement for some of the nation’s largest employers.

-White House officials and other Democrats also argue that Biden inherited an epic mess from his predecessor and deserves credit for a range of victories, from helping to vaccinate nearly 75 percent of Americans against the coronavirus with at lease one dose and reopening the majority of schools to passing both a $1.9 trillion American Rescue Plan and a bipartisan infrastructure bill.
+White House officials and other Democrats also argue that Biden inherited an epic mess from his predecessor and deserves credit for a range of victories, including helping to vaccinate nearly 75 percent of Americans against the coronavirus with at lease one dose and reopening the majority of schools, as well as passing both a $1.9 trillion American Rescue Plan and a bipartisan infrastructure bill.

 “It’s important to take stock of where we’ve come,” said Jen O’Malley Dillon, a deputy White House chief of staff.
 “This isn’t a time to, you know, spike the football; there’s a lot of work ahead.
 But there is also just a really strong story to be told about what’s happened in this administration over the last year and the president’s focus on covid and on the economy and passing legislation to help the American people directly in their lives.”